55 Chinese Proverbs, Sayings and Quotes

 3. 授人以鱼不如授人以渔。 (shòu rén yǐ yú bù rú shòu rén yǐ yú) – “Give a man a fish and you feed him for a day.
 Teach a man how to fish and you feed him for a lifetime.”

 One of the most well known ancient Chinese proverbs we also know in English means “teaching/knowledge is the best gift.”
-We actually apply this proverb to language learning in the Fluent in 3 Months Challenge.
+We actually apply this proverb to language learning in the Fluent in 3 Months Bootcamp.

 4. 吃一堑,长一智。 (chī yī qiàn, zhǎng yī zhì) – “Eat one pit/moat, grow one wisdom.”